gvwilson/sensibleadventures/coriandel/coriandel.md

 I found the doctress I needed three streets along from the market.
-She was a little cargo-caste Bantangui woman with her hair up in a turban and twin serpents tattooed on the backs of her hands.
+She was a little cargo-caste Bantangui woman with her hair up in a turban and crossed bones tattooed on the backs of her hands.
 She painted some poppy syrup on my tongue to keep me still, then dug the broken root of the tooth out of my jaw with a stronger arm than you'd guess someone her size would have.
 It hurt like hell, even with the poppy, but as